chaoss/wg-evolution/focus-areas/community-growth/contribution-attribution.md

-### This metric is a release candidate To comment on this metric please see Issue [#410](https://github.com/chaoss/wg-evolution/issues/410).
+### This metric is a release candidate.
+To comment on this metric please see Issue [#410](https://github.com/chaoss/wg-evolution/issues/410).
 Following a comment period, this metric will be included in the next regular release.

 # Contribution Attribution